AyushSehrawat/Ayu.py/Discord-Bot(v2)/README.md

 ## Requirements

+`python -m pip install --upgrade pip`

-`pip install discord` `pip install requests` are the things needed.
+`python -m pip install discord` `python -m pip install requests` `python -m pip install psutil` are the things needed.
 If using a venv, please install these 2 prerequesties there!